stefanwatt/sandr/README.md

 ## Search and replace in neovim

 seems to be something that keeps coming up as a pain point every now and then.
-I do like the builtin substitute command (something like :s/foo/bar/gc ), but there's some things that just work better for me ootb with the implementation in VSCode or IntelliJ.
+I do like the builtin substitute command, but there's some things that just work better for me ootb with the implementation in VSCode or IntelliJ.

 ## Why?